rajkumarGosavi/rajkumarGosavi.github.io/content/practice/01-contains-duplicate/index.md

 Check https://dave.cheney.net/2014/03/25/the-empty-struct for more info on `empty struct`.

 Thank you for reading through, let me know if you have any feedback.
-You can always reach out to me on [@rajkumarGosavi](https://twitter.com/rajkumarGosavi) .